 Sign one: Urinary Symptoms

 One of the earliest signs of prostate cancer can be urinary changes.
 You might notice more frequent urination, especially during the night.
 Changes with the flow of urine, such difficulty starting or stopping urine flow, weak flow, or experiencing a sense of urgency are other common indicators.
-Some people may also experience urinary incontinence, or feeling a sudden urge to urinate.
+Some people may also experience urinary incontinence, or feeling a sudden urge to urinate, or a weak urine flow.
 These symptoms can also be caused by benign conditions, so consulting a healthcare professional is important for an accurate diagnosis.

 Sign two: Blood in Urine or Semen